Italian Citizenship By Marriage or Civil Union

 Citizenship of a Spouse Through Naturalization

-If seeking Italian citizenship through naturalization, an Italian citizen’s spouse can apply to obtain citizenship if they’ve lived in Italy for a minimum of 10 years.
+If seeking Italian citizenship through naturalization, an Italian citizen’s spouse can begin applying to obtain citizenship one they’ve lived in Italy for a minimum of 10 years.
 Citizenship through naturalization will likely be granted if the applicant has suitable financial resources and no criminal record.

 Through naturalization, the requirement for living in Italy has been lowered to 3 years if the foreigner’s grandparents were Italian citizens and if the foreigner’s place of birth was in Italy.
 Nationals associated with European Union member states must live in Italy for 4 years.
 Stateless people, such as refugees, must wait 5 years.
 If an Italian citizen adopts someone when they were a child, this person must live in Italy for 7 years.